See also Summer and Fall 2016 Transcripts, Foreign Transcripts, and Grade Point Averages.

 Report all United States and Canadian coursework attempted exactly as it appears on your official transcripts.
 You must include all attempted, failed, repeated, and withdrawn college courses.

 PTCAS will compare your courses against your transcripts and report any discrepancies to your designated PT programs.
 Allow 4 to 5 weeks for PTCAS to verify your courses and calculate your GPAs once your file is complete.
 PTCAS will not enter your courses for you.
-You must make corrections to this section if PTCAS identifies a significant number of errors.
+You must make corrections to this section, if PTCAS identifies a significant number of errors.
 If you do not enter your courses properly, your application will be delayed in processing and you may jeopardize your chances for admission.
+PTCAS is not responsible for missed deadlines due to failure to correctly enter coursework, or to resubmit the corrected application in a timely manner.

-Select the college or university from those you entered in the "Institutions Attended."
+Select the college or university from those you entered in the "Institutions Attended" section.

 Select your student registration status during this term, regardless of the level of the course.
 Categorize undergraduate courses attempted after you earned a bachelor's degree as "post-BS undergraduate."
 Categorize any postgraduate-level work as "graduate."